Wadi Rum, Jordan

 Petroglyphs and Inscriptions

-Think of Wadi Rum as this giant outdoor gallery home to more than 25,000 rock drawings and 20,000 bits of writing that come from way back, like from the Nabataean and Thamudic folks.
+Think of Wadi Rum as this giant outdoor gallery home to more than 25,000 rock drawings and 20,000 bits of writing from way back, like the Nabataean and Thamudic folks.
 These pictures show people and critters giving us the scoop on what life was like in the sandy olden days.

 Lawrence of Arabia